aws/aws-eks-best-practices/content/cost_optimization/optimizing.md

 [Container Insights Prometheus Metrics Monitoring](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-metrics.html) At present, support for Prometheus metrics is still in beta.
 CloudWatch Container Insights monitoring for Prometheus automates the discovery of Prometheus metrics from containerized systems and workloads.
 Prometheus is an open-source systems monitoring and alerting toolkit.
 All Prometheus metrics are collected in the ContainerInsights/Prometheus namespace.

+The Metrics provided by cAdvisor and kube-state-metrics can be used for monitoring pods on Amazon EKS on AWS Fargate using Prometheus and Grafana, which can then be used to implement **requests** in your containers.
+Please refer to [this blog](https://aws.amazon.com/blogs/containers/monitoring-amazon-eks-on-aws-fargate-using-prometheus-and-grafana/) for more details.

 **Right Size Guide**: The [right size guide (rsg)](https://mhausenblas.info/right-size-guide/) is a simple CLI tool that provides you with memory and CPU recommendations for your application.
 This tool works across container orchestrators, including Kubernetes and easy to deploy.